Eva Longoria, 15 others ring on the Hollywood Latino Gap | ExBulletin

 Eva Longoria, 15 others ring on the Hollywood Latino Gap

-When I was a kid, people would face me and call me an immigrant, and my grandfather fought in WWII, he was part of that unit which was mostly Latinos from Texas and New Mexico. .
+When I was a kid, people called me immigrants, and my grandfather was part of that unit when he fought in World War II, mostly Latin Americans in Texas and New Mexico.
+It has been configured.
 These are Americans who have been part of America for generations.
-Less and less, people see Latino faces as foreigners.
-They are their neighbors, they are their friends, they are the children their children see at school and play sports with them.
+More and more people see Latin faces as strangers.
+They are their neighbors, they are their friends, they are the children their children watch and play sports at school.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online